andrebnf/nt-listas-excc/docs/executando local.md

-# Executando o projeto no ambiente local
+# Executando o projeto no ambiente local (desenvolvimento)

 Vá até a sessão do seu sistema para instruções detalhadas.